RobertSibek/csfd-titulky/README.md

-# csfd-titulky
+# CSFD Titulky - browser extension
-CSFD titulky browser extension
+This extension displays subtitle links on CSFD website for selected movie.